List of Homeland characters: Clint Prower

 Played by Peter Vack, Clint Prower is a young but capable analyst from DARPA that Saul recruits to his task force to investigate Russian interference in the Keane administration.
-Clint is soon found and threatened by Senator Paley's chief of staff into disclosing that Saul is on a mission to exfiltrate Simone Martin from Russia.
+Clint is soon found and threatened by Senator Paley's chief of staff Janet Bayne into disclosing that Saul is on a mission to exfiltrate Simone Martin from Russia.

 Ralph Warner

 Played by Beau Bridges, Ralph Warner is the Vice President of the United States under President Elizabeth Keane, and later inherits the presidency following Keane's resignation.
-Only months into his tenure, Warner dies in a helicopter crash alongside Afghan President Daoud while returning from a combat outpost in Afghanistan where he announced the end of the war.
+In season 8, only months into his tenure, Warner dies in a helicopter crash alongside Afghan President Daoud while returning from a combat outpost in Afghanistan where he announces the end of the war.
 The presidents' death becomes the focal point of a protracted standoff between the United States and Pakistan, until it is later revealed through the helicopter's flight recorder that the crash simply occurred due to a mechanical failure.

 Viktor Makarov

-Played by Elya Baskin, Victor Makarov is Russia's ambassador to the United States.
+Played by Elya Baskin, Viktor Makarov is Russia's ambassador to the United States.
 Saul negotiates with Viktor for Carrie's release after her detainment during the mission to exfiltrate Simone Martin.
 Saul later attempts to bargain with Viktor again for the flight recorder on President Warner's helicopter.

 Sergei Mirov

 Played by Merab Ninidze, Sergei Mirov is the head of the GRU and Yevgeny Gromov's superior.
-He is present at a diplomatic meeting between U.S. and Russian officials, which unbeknownst to him is a ruse to lure Yevgeny away from Simone Martin so that she can be extracted.
-Later, Mirov keeps custody of the flight recorder on President Warner's helicopter, sending Yevgeny to bargain for the identity of Saul's deeply-embedded asset in the Kremlin in exchange for the recorder.
-Mirov learns that his interpreter, Anna Pomerantseva, is in fact Saul's asset, and orders her eliminated.
-He then upholds Russia's end of the deal by announcing at a United Nations summit that the helicopter crash that killed Presidents Warner and Daoud was due to mechanical failure.
+He is present at a diplomatic meeting between U.S. and Russian officials, which unbeknownst to him is a ruse to lure Yevgeny away from GRU captain Simone Martin so that she can be extracted to the U.S. to testify regarding her role in the Russian plot against President Keane.
+In season 8, Mirov keeps custody of the flight recorder on President Warner's crashed helicopter, sending Yevgeny to bargain for the identity of Saul's deeply-embedded asset in the Kremlin in exchange for the recorder.
+Mirov learns that his interpreter, Anna Pomerantseva, is in fact Saul's asset, and orders her arrest, but Anna commits suicide to avoid capture.
+Mirov then upholds Russia's end of the deal by announcing at a United Nations summit that the helicopter crash that killed Presidents Warner and Daoud was due to mechanical failure.